rancher/spur/docs/README.md

 the "load" flag used would also have to be defined on the command flags in order for this code snippet to work.

-Currently only YAML, JSON, and TOML files are supported but developers can add support for other input sources by implementing the altsrc.InputSourceContext for their given sources.
+Currently only YAML and JSON files are supported but developers can add support for other input sources by implementing the altsrc.InputSourceContext for their given sources.